vadimgierko/issue-tracker/public/content/pages/About.md

-Track, manage & filter issues in particular dev projects & have an overwiew of all issues regardless of the project in 1 table.
+Track, manage, filter, sort & rank issues in particular dev projects & have an overwiew of all issues regardless of the project in 1 table.

 *NOTE: this app is still under development.
 New features can be implemented every day.
 But you can use it from now!
 If I will see new users, I will inform them about updates via the app.*

 ## Why this Issue Tracker is special?

+You are able to:

-- you can not only **view & manage issues in every particular project**,
+- track, manage, filter & sort **issues in particular dev projects**
-- but also **you can have an overview of all issues regardless of the project, placed in one table**
+- track, manage, filter & sort **all issues regardless of the project**
-- & **filter issues by status, type, urgency & importance**
+- **filter issues by** type, urgency, importance, estimated time, difficulty, status & project's features, pages & components issues are asigned to
+- **sort issues by** creation time, update time, urgency, importance, estimated time, difficulty & **rank** (issues rank is calculated automatically)

-to focus on the most important things/ issues regardless of the project they belong to!
+- **have an overview, figure out & focus on the most important issues to work on at the moment** by combining filtering & sorting features & also by looking at the issues' ranking regardless of the project they belong to

-And also there are 3 possible statuses of an issue:

-- "open",
-- "in progress",
-- "closed" ("resolved", "abandoned", "won't fix").

 ## Motivation